myfanforce/postgres-ssl-vault/README.md

-# SSL-enabled Postgres DB image
+# SSL-enabled Postgres DB image with Supabase Vault

-This repository contains the logic to build SSL-enabled Postgres images.
+This repository contains the logic to build SSL-enabled Postgres images with the Supabase Vault extension pre-installed.

 By default, when you deploy Postgres from the official Postgres template on Railway, the image that is used is built from this repository!